Criminal Trespass to Real Property Lawyer Chicago

 Penalties for Criminal Trespass to Real Property in Illinois

-Criminal trespass to real property is usually charged as a Class B misdemeanor in Illinois.
+Criminal trespass to real property is typically charged as a Class B misdemeanor in Illinois.

 • Up to 6 months in jail